Session Expired

 What This Means

 The Digital Choice Act introduces significant requirements for social media companies and AI model operators in California.
-It mandates transparency in data access and sharing, including interoperability interfaces for social graphs that allow third-party access with user permission, impacting how user data is managed and shared across platforms.
-Compliance will be essential to avoid potential enforcement actions by the Attorney General, who can adopt regulations and enforce compliance through administrative actions.
+It mandates transparency in data access and sharing, including interoperability interfaces for social graphs that are third-party-accessible, notify third parties of updates with user permission, allow sharing of contextual data with other AI models as designated by the user, enable third-party access with user permission, and specifically require that a user can share their social graph or user-selected parts of the social graph to a platform designated by the user.
+Compliance will be essential to avoid potential enforcement actions by the Attorney General, who is authorized to enforce compliance through administrative actions and is authorized to adopt specified regulations.

 Key Provisions